deeplearning4j/deeplearning4j/lstm.md

 Recurrent nets are a type of artificial neural network designed to recognize patterns in sequences of data, such as text, handwriting, the spoken word, or numerical times series data emanating from sensors, stock markets and government agencies.

+They are arguably the most powerful type of neural network, applicable even to images, which can be decomposed into a series of patches and treated as a sequence.

 ##Feedforward Networks

 To understand recurrent nets, first you have to understand the basics of feedforward nets.
 Both of these networks are named after the way they channel information through a series of mathematical operations performed by the nodes of the network.
 One feeds information straight through, the other cycles it through a loop.